benekuehn/socle/cli/so/README.md

 # Install the package
 brew install socle
 ```

 Verifying Installation
 After installation, verify that `so` is working correctly:

 ```bash
 so --version
 ```

-## Basic Usage
+## Basic Usag

 Most so commands need to be run from within a Git repository.

 <!-- CLI_REFERENCE_START -->

-*This section is auto-generated.
-Do not edit manually.*
+_This section is auto-generated.
+Do not edit manually._

 ### so bottom

 Navigates to the first branch stacked directly on top of the base branch.

 The stack is determined by the tracking information set via 'so track'.